hackerman-industries/Hackerbux/README.md

 - **master:** Stable, contains the latest version of the latest *major.minor* release.
 - **maintenance:** Stable, contains the latest version of previous releases, which are still under active maintenance.
 Format: ```<version>-maint```
 - **development:** Unstable, contains new code for planned releases.
 Format: ```<version>-dev```

+We only commit to master, we don't make mistakes.

 *Master and maintenance branches are exclusively mutable by release.
 Planned* *releases will always have a development branch and pull requests should be*